Paul of Burgos: Early life

-He was the most wealthy and influential Jew of Burgos, an erudite scholar of Talmudic and rabbinical literature, and a rabbi of the Jewish community.
 His father, Isaac ha-Levi, had come from Aragon to Burgos in the middle of the 14th century.
-Solomon ha-Levi also apparently filled the office of tax-farmer at the same time.

-According to Graetz, his scholarship and intelligence, no less than his piety, won the praise of Isaac ben Sheshet Perfet, with whom he carried on a learned correspondence.
+According to Graetz, his scholarship, intelligence, and piety were praised by Isaac ben Sheshet Perfet, with whom he corresponded.
 This assertion is disputed by Atlas and Hershman as anachronistic; "...the disparity in age between Paul de Burgos and Perfet renders the assumption of Graetz untenable."

 Conversion

 He received Christian baptism on 21 July 1391 in Burgos, taking the name Paul de Santa María.
 French historian Leon Poliakov writes that he converted in the aftermath of the great wave of massacres of Jews which began on 6 June 1391.
 Paul himself attributed his conversion to the works of Thomas Aquinas.
 The official Catholic Church records show that he had converted to Christianity a year earlier (at 21 July 1390), and studies attribute this record to Paul himself, who wanted to show that it wasn't the pressure of the massacres that motivated his baptism.
-At the same time, his brothers Pedro Suárez and Alvar García, his sister María Nuñez, and his children, one daughter and four sons, aged from three to twelve years, were baptized.
-His wife, Joanna Benvenisti, whom he had married in his twenty-sixth year, refused to convert from Judaism, dying in that faith in 1420; she was afterward buried in the Church of S. Pablo, built by her husband.
-In 1406, following a law allowing Jews to return to Judaism, their daughter Beatrice and their youngest son Todros reverted to Judaism.